ApolloTang/rxjs-playground-notes/README.md

 $ ./start.sh
 ```

-Vendor libraries run at localhost:9091
+Vendor libraries serve by https://github.com/ApolloTang/vendor-server and is running at localhost:9091